 Getting the perfect blue hair for me!

-It was a year later that I decided I was bored with my hair colour (again!) and decided to go all out with the blue hair.
-This time, as I also needed my hair lightened, some old colour removed and general colour corrections from layers of random colours.
-It’s so important, trust me I’ve learned that the hard way, to start with a clean, white as you can get it, base.
+A year later, I decided I was bored with my hair colour (again!) and decided to go all out with blue hair.
+This time, as I also needed my hair lightened, some old colour removed and general colour corrections from random colours layers.
+It’s so important to start with a clean, white as you can get it, base.
 And in my opinion, the professionals do that best.
-Bonus, they also have access to the best colours that will hold way longer and be more predictable than anything you can buy in a supermarket or online.
+Get the bleaching part of the process done right and the rest is just so much easier.

 So, I went to see my sister Amanda Claire at Codie & Crew Salon.
-The bleached my hair, doing some correcting of banding etc. as they went.
-The first time, I left my roots enlightened because I wasn’t sure if the blue would be a permanent colour for me.
-After that, my hair was toned, given a purple shampoo, and they added the Delorenzo colour.
-This blue colour is from the NovaFusion range and is in Mystic Blue.
-I’ve used a bunch of ‘bright’ hair colours over the years, and this is one of the best.
+They bleached my hair, doing some correcting of banding etc., as they went.
+The first time, I left my roots untouched because I wasn’t sure if the blue would be a permanent choice for me.
+After the correction of the banding, my hair was toned, given a purple shampoo, and they added the Delorenzo colour.

 first full colour